(Pocket-lint) - Amazon Alexa and Google Assistant while different platforms, often offer similar features, such as music alarms.

 When you choose a default music service, Alexa will always use it to play your music for alarms, streaming stations, and requests.

 How to set a music alarm with Google Assistant

 - Ask Assistant to play an alarm with a song, artist, etc

-- Rolling out now now for any Google Home device
+- Available for any Google Home or Nest speakers

 Google Assistant to play a music alarm

 Like Alexa, you can just tell Google Assistant to set a music alarm on your Google Home or Nest speakers.
 They don't work on Cast devices.
 Say, "OK Google, set an alarm for 7am that plays Beyonce," and the media alarm on your Google Home or Nest speakers or displays will wake you up.
 You can set a music alarm for any artist, song, or playlist.

 You can also set a recurring music alarm by saying "Ok Google, set Ed Sheeran music alarm for 7AM every day" and if you want to see what alarms are set, you can say "Ok Google, what alarms are set?".